Russian former EBRD director charged with bribery

 “They have been working on the case for a year and a half and they haven’t found any convincing evidence of guilt,” he told Reuters.

-Chernikov, a former regional official in Russia’s Natural Resources Ministry who later served on the Public Chamber, a consultative body set up by President Vladimir Putin, has moved to London, Russian news agency Rosbalt reported in late 2011.

-He has not commented publicly on the case and could not immediately be reached.

-Kotova, who was previously a vice president at state-controlled bank VTB (VTBR.MM), where Lebedev also used to work, was appointed by the government as its executive director to the London-based EBRD in 2005.
+Kotova, who was previously a vice president at state-controlled bank VTB, was appointed by the government as its executive director to the London-based EBRD in 2005.

 The senior position, in which she represented the interests of Russia and the former Soviet states of Belarus and Tajikistan, put her in a position to influence decisions by the 24-member EBRD board to award development loans.

-She left the bank under a cloud at the end of 2010 and her legal immunity was lifted, clearing the way for Russian and British law enforcement authorities to open investigations.
+She left the bank under a cloud at the end of 2010 and her legal immunity was lifted, opening the way for Russian and British law enforcement authorities to open investigations.

-The City of London Police’s own investigation into Kotova continues.
-In a separate case, two Russian former EBRD employees have been charged with corruption and money laundering, three others bailed and further suspects are abroad, a spokesman said.
+The City of London Police’s own investigation continues, with two people charged in Britain with corruption and money laundering, three others on bail and further suspects abroad, a spokesman said.

-The two defendants, named as Andrey Ryjenko, 40, and Tatjana Sanderson, 33, are due to stand trial in London on April 8.

-The EBRD takes note of, and has “fully cooperated” with, the Russian investigation into Kotova, said spokesman Jonathan Charles.
+The EBRD takes note of, and has “fully cooperated” with, the Russian investigation, said spokesman Jonathan Charles.